Curriculum Vision

 (How will I study?)

-Students will study in a variety of ways; Google Classroom, worksheets, group tasks, quizzes, independent research, video analysis, power points & wherever possible the theory component of the course will be linked to the practical.
-Homework is provided every week through interactive platforms such as Ever Learner and Exam Simulator and is to be submitted in the following theory lesson.
+Students will study in a variety of ways: Google Classroom, worksheets, group tasks, quizzes, independent research, video analysis, power points and, wherever possible, the theory component of the course will be linked to the practical.
+Homework is provided every week and is to be submitted in the following theory lesson.
 Students will be required to complete and update coursework outside of school to meet the strict deadlines supplied by the exam board.
-They will also be expected to study privately, prepare for assessment and undertake assessment when not under supervision, such as preparatory reading, revision and independent research.
-Practical lessons will be taught focusing on a variety of sports as chosen by the PE department.
+Practical lessons will be taught, focusing on a variety of sports as chosen by the PE department.

 Success Criteria